marisolpalmero/draft-ietf-davis-generalized-capability-principles/draft-davis-ivy-generalized-capability-principles-latest.md

 This document introduces a framework for capability modeling based on the specification and refinement principles established in ITU-T G.7711 Annex G (also published as ONF TR‑512.7 see latest release) and the modeling boundaries work documented in `draft-davis-netmod-modelling-boundaries`.
 The framework defines how component–system capabilities can be explicitly described and refined via a process of pruning, refactoring, and occurrence formation.

 These capability definitions can target detailed operational considerations, system interactions, licensing, abstract product declarations, or sales and marketing.
-The framework supports modular, layered, and fractal declarations of networked behavior, and provides a foundation for a suite of future IETF drafts aligned with ongoing work on photonic plug manifests, entitlement/licensing, IVY equipment modeling, and related domains.
+The framework supports modular, layered, and fractal declarations of networked behavior, and provides a foundation for a suite of future IETF drafts aligned with ongoing work on photonic plug manifests, entitlement/licensing, IVY equipment modeling, energy/thermal considerations and related domains.

 --- middle